evavano/AML/Day2/EvavanOosterhout_CompSkills_Day2_1.md

-# Data formats in Earth Sciences: Geographic coordiate systems
+# Data formats in Earth Sciences: Geographic coordinate systems

 There are two important coordinate systems to describe positions on earth:
 1)  Geographic coordinate system